A topic from the subject of Standardization in Chemistry.

 Data Analysis

-The data from chemistry experiments is often analyzed using statistical methods.
-Statistical methods can be used to determine the significance of results, to identify trends, and to make predictions.
+Data from chemistry experiments is often analyzed using statistical methods.
+Statistical methods can be used to determine the significance of results, identify trends, and make predictions.

 Applications